Birangona: Women of War: Development

 Birangona: Women of War was based on the concept and research by Leesa Gazi, who is also the central actor as well as one of the playwrights of the play.
 In 2010, Gazi met 21 Birangona women in Sirajganj, Bangladesh and filmed their accounts.

 In August 2013, Gazi went back to the women with her theatre company Komola Collective, a London-based theatre and arts company,. to develop an R&D theatrical piece based on their testimonies.
 Their accounts were interwoven into the play.
 The play is the Komola Collective's debut production.

 Production

 Birangona: Women of War is directed by Filiz Ozcan and written by Samina Lutfa and Leesa Gazi.

 Tour

 An R&D show of Birangona: Women of War was held in Dhaka to get feedback from a select audience in 2013.

 The production was first staged by Komola Collective in Dhaka at the Liberation War Museum in March 2014.
 The play premiered in London on 9 April of the same year.

 Shows of the production were staged at the Gulshan Club, Central Shaheed Minar, the National Museum Auditorium, the Experimental Theatre Hall of Bangladesh Shilpakala Academy, the Mansur Hall in Sirajgonj and at the Theatre Institute Chattagram in December 2014.

 Awards

-Birangona: Women of War was nominated for the Offie Award, the London-based prestigious theatre award, which sorted the play in the productions that defy traditional categories.
+Birangona: Women of War was nominated for an Offie for play in the productions that defy traditional categories.